 Instructions

-The key to making this delicious black eyed peas recipe is to prep ahead.
-This will make the whole cooking process easy and smooth.
+The key to making this delicious lobia recipe is to prep ahead.
+It will make the whole cooking process easy and smooth.

-- Soak the beans in enough water to cover them completely.
-Overnight is preferable, but if you're in a hurry 5-6 hours should be enough.
-Soaking makes the beans soft and easy to digest.
+1. Soak the beans in enough water to cover them completely.
+Overnight is preferable, but if you're in a hurry 4-5 hours should be enough.
+Soaking makes the beans soft and easy to cook.

 Cooking

-- Rinse the cooked beans and add them to the inner steel insert of your instant pot along with enough water to cover the beans.
-Add some salt too.
+1. Rinse the cooked beans and add them to the inner steel insert of your instant pot along with 3 cups of water.
 Pressure cook for 20 minutes and once the timer beeps, let the pressure release naturally.

-- Do soak the beans for a few hours or overnight for perfect texture and softness.
-If you forgot and still want to make this curry, increase the cooking time by 15 minutes at least.
+1. Do soak the beans for a few hours or overnight for perfect texture and softness.
+If you forgot and still want to make this curry, increase the pressure cooking time by 15 minutes at least.

-- Roast the masala well at all the stages of cooking for this is the secret to a tasty curry that doesn't have any raw smell or taste.
-If the masala is not well roasted, the curry just won't cut it.
-So, how do you make sure the masala is well-roasted?
-It will turn dark and have a shiny appearance, the oil will separate from the masala and it will not have any raw smell.
+2. Sauté the curry well before adding it to the beans, for this is the secret to a tasty curry that doesn't have any raw smell or taste.
+If the masala is not well roasted, the curry just won't taste good.

 📖 Recipe